Howard R. Leary: New York City

 During the 1965 New York City mayoral election, John Lindsay campaigned on creating a civilian review board to review complaints against the department.
 Police commissioner Vincent L. Broderick opposed the review board so Lindsay chose not to appoint him when his term ended on February 21, 1966.
 Although Leary believed review boards were unnecessary and unfair to police officers, he had worked with one in Philadelphia and agreed to work with one in New York City.
 On February 15, 1966, Lindsay announced that Leary would be the city's next police commissioner.
 He was the first NYPD commissioner to come from outside the state of New York.
 His appointment was supported by the NAACP, National Urban League, Congress of Racial Equality, and the Student Nonviolent Coordinating Committee.
-On July 11, 1966, 4 civilians chosen by Linsday and 3 police officers selected by Leary were appointed to serve on the new review board.
+On July 11, 1966, 4 civilians chosen by Lindsay and 3 police officers selected by Leary were appointed to serve on the new review board.
 The board was short lived, as it was eliminated following a city referendum that November.
 It was replaced by a committee of five NYPD employees chosen by Leary.

 On September 5, 1970, Leary announced his resignation effective October 1, 1970 to enter the private sector.
 His unexpected resignation came four months after Mayor Lindsay severely criticized the police for their lack of action during the Hard Hat Riot and during the Knapp Commission's investigation into corruption within the New York City Police Department.
 After his departure was announced, Leary received praise from both Mayor Lindsay and the Police Benevolent Association of the City of New York.